 Section 2 of the Health and Safety at Work Act 1974 and regulations 10 and 13 of the Management of Health and Safety at Work Regulations 1999 require managers and supervisors to provide their employees with health and safety training.
-This expert audio visual course will give you the fundamental knowledge you need to look after your staff and help maintain an injury-free workplace.
+This Manual Handling Online Course will give you the fundamental knowledge you need to look after your staff and help maintain an injury-free workplace.
 Enrol today and get instant results.

 - Warehouse workers